LBNL-ETA/haxall-based-fault-correction/g36/README.md

 --- damper, cmd - "Damper Command", used for AHU supply air pressure setpoint
 ```

-Requirements for ignored request functionality:
 Zone requests for higher or lower AHU SAT can be ignored dynamically based on
-the recent results of sparkRules.
+the recent results of sparkRules (optional functionality).
 In order for a specific `sparkRule` to be taken into consideration at the
 zone-space or equip level, it must be configured with the following tag(s):
 ```